 Medical conditions, both short and long-term

 An extensive staff team, including the pastoral team, a counsellor, a mental health lead and a large team of Achievement Support Assistants, support students at North Chadderton.

 Resources to support students with SEND in school include:

-- Standardised tests for assessing reading, writing and processing difficulties, including those used for assessing eligibility for access arrangements in exams
+- Standardised tests for assessing reading, writing, and processing difficulties, including those used for assessing eligibility for exam access arrangements.

-- Specialist multi-sensory programmes such as Read Write Inc Fresh Start, Toe by Toe, Power of Two and Numicon
+- Specialist multi-sensory programmes such as Read Write Inc Fresh Start, Lexia, and Lexonik.

-Students with SEND are equally represented in extra-curricular activities including residential trips.
-If necessary an additional risk assessment may take place to ensure the safety of the students involved and additional staff deployed if required.
+Students with SEND are equally represented in extra-curricular activities, including residential trips.
+If necessary, an additional risk assessment may occur to ensure the safety of the students involved and additional staff deployed if required.
 We are fully compliant with the terms of the Equality Act 2010.
-We monitor participation of students with SEND in extra-curricular activities to ensure they are able to access them in line with their peers.
+We monitor the participation of students with SEND in extra-curricular activities to ensure they can access them in line with their peers.

 How do we approach SEND teaching?

-Where possible the curriculum is delivered to all students in mainstream classes with differentiated work and TA support where needed.
-Additional curriculum support is provided via 1:1 or small-group intervention in areas such as literacy, numeracy and life skills, in line with individual student need.
-Some students follow differentiated pathways, for example with qualifications such as Step Up to English, Functional Skills or Entry Level courses.
+The curriculum is delivered to all students in mainstream classes with differentiated work and TA support where needed.
+Additional curriculum support is provided via 1:1 or small-group intervention in areas such as literacy, numeracy, and life skills in line with individual student needs.
+Some students follow differentiated pathways, for example, with qualifications such as Step Up to English, Functional Skills or Entry Level courses.
 All interventions are baselined, planned in line with the curriculum, linked to the student's work in lessons and evaluated for impact.
-We follow guidance from the EEF regarding best practice for interventions.
+We follow guidance from the EEF regarding best practices for interventions.